onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-1.md

 version](https://github.com/onflow/flow-nft#nft-metadata)
 that can allow the storage of complex file formats and other such data.

 An NFT could even own other NFTs!
-This functionality is shown in a later next tutorial.
+This functionality is shown in a later tutorial.

 ### Initializers